-This process uses hydrogen and hydroxyl ions for dissolving minerals and then recombining them to form water.
-But it is not effective in capturing small microorganisms such as bacteria or viruses.
+This process uses hydrogen and hydroxyl ions to dissolve minerals and recombine them to form water.
+But it is ineffective in capturing small microorganisms such as bacteria or viruses.

 How is RO better than deionized water?

-RO systems can deal with bacteria and viruses, and they can also remove most of the impurities and contaminants from water.
+RO systems can deal with bacteria and viruses and remove most impurities and contaminants from water.